teckglobal/teckglobal-brute-force-protect/README.md

 When enabled, the plugin monitors requests for common exploit targets (e.g., /phpMyAdmin, /wp-config.php) and bans IPs after a set number of attempts.

 == Changelog ==

+### 1.1.2
+- Fixed cosmetic issue with log limit dropdown not reflecting persisted value on page reload.

 ### 1.1.1
 - Added "Unban" button to IP Logs page.